WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 RCP regularly provides student internship opportunities through the University of Melbourne Data Science and Software Engineering programs.

-We will be looking at Google Summer of Code and Outreachy in the near future.

 To understand more about the program, you can download and read the [RCP Student Internship Program Handbook.](/RDM-0220-RCP-Student-Internship-Handbook.pdf)